NAMI Washington’s PRINCIPLES

 D. Expenditures not previously approved by the Board of Directors or in excess of $500 must be approved by a majority vote of members in good standing at a regular membership meeting.

-president and including at least one member who is a past president of the affiliate.
+the president and including at least one member who is a past president of the

-C. Officer nominations are permitted from the floor provided the candidate is a member in good standing and has agreed to serve if elected.
+C. Board recommended nominees will be presented to the General membership at the spring meeting for approval and election by a simple majority of the General membership; other nominations are permitted from the floor provided the candidate is a member in good standing and has agreed to serve if elected.

 XI.
 Standing Committees

-A. The Executive Board creates suitable standing committees as needed.
+The Executive Committee creates suitable standing committees as needed.

 B. The Board of Directors may create special committees as needed.